leafyzito/jsFolhinha/README.md

 ```

 ### Production Mode (Docker)
-For running the complete application with all services (including Cobalt[https://github.com/imputnet/cobalt/] and Twitch Clipper[https://github.com/leafyzito/twitch-clipper]):
+For running the complete application with all services (including [Cobalt](https://github.com/imputnet/cobalt/) and [Twitch Clipper](https://github.com/leafyzito/twitch-clipper)):

 1. Make sure you have Docker and Docker Compose installed